wapablos/ribozilla/README.md

 **Ribozilla** is a GUI-based flexible architecture to develop RNA-Seq pipelines and setup analysis.

-Ribozilla has own **Extensions API**, that takes CLI software parameters to be used in GUI to be setup and generates the scripts to run  based on inputs.
+Ribozilla has own **CLI to GUI Converter API**, that takes CLI software parameters to be used in GUI to be setup and generates the scripts to run  based on inputs.
 It works in Mac, Linux and Windows.

 ## Platforms
 You should be able to build Ribozilla on the following platforms: